 We always try to review the ingredient list of anything we review, and there a few things we really like about Mineral Sheers: 1) it's formulated with SPF 20 to protect the skin from sun damage; 2) it's oil-free, which is something a lot of powder foundation wearers want to see, because they're usually skipping liquid foundation because it can make them feel oily; and 3) it's non comedogenic!
-Acne sufferers often have a difficult time finding a foundation that may work for them, and it's nice to see one made without some of the ingredients that are known to cause acne.
+Acne sufferers often have a difficult time finding a foundation that may work for them (and you can check out our favorite foundations for large pores and/or acne scars here), and it's nice to see one made without some of the ingredients that are known to cause acne.
 Your results may vary, of course, but a non comedogenic ingredient list is nice to see.

 May be a good fit for: those with normal to oily skin who would like natural-looking coverage and a non-comedogenic ingredient list.